rsmith-nl/lamprop/README.txt

 materials that form the laminate.
 These strengths have to be determined from tests.

-The program has options for producing LaTeX and HTML output.
+The program has options for producing LaTeX and HTML output in addition to plain text output.

+The program and its file format are documented by two manuals; lamprop.1 and lamprop.5 respectively.